TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 **Anselm Kiefner - CEO**
 * Bachelor of Science
 * Expert in Python and notable [author of several open source libraries](https://github.com/amogorkon).
+* Has domain expertise on fuzzy logic (see link above)

 ---